godatadriven/code-breakfast-azure-ml/hackathon/step-by-step/README.md

 ## Follow the notebooks

-Open the notebooks in order, so start with `01-Connect-to-Workspace`.
+Open the notebooks in order, so start with:

+ - `01-Connect-to-Workspace`.
+ - `02-Create-Experiment`.
+ - and so on...